-- Print: Prints the report. - Page setup: Opens a dialog to define page size, orientation, and margins. - Save: Save the current report on file.
-The available formats are: 'Text File (.txt)', 'Enhanced Metafile (.emf)', and 'Bitmap (.bmp)'.
-The former saves the entire report, while the latter two save only the current page. - Copy: Copies the current page to clipboard for its transfer to other applications.
-The page is saved in two formats, 'Windows Metafile' and 'Enhanced Metafile'. - ✓ Close: Closes the current preview and returns back to DEXi.
+Print: Prints the report.

+Page setup: Opens a dialog to define page size, orientation, and margins.

+Save: Save the current report on file.
+The available formats are: 'Text File (.txt)', 'Tab-delimited File (.tab)', 'Enhanced Metafile (.emf)', and 'Bitmap (.bmp)'.
+The former two save the entire report, while the latter two save only the current page.

+Copy: Copies the current page to clipboard for its transfer to other applications.
+The page is saved in two formats, 'Windows Metafile' and 'Enhanced Metafile'.

+Close: Closes the current preview and returns back to DEXi.